idkwtph/wordleanswer/README.md

 - 1.2 - Used Local Storage to save your settings on my website

+- 1.3 - More bug fixes!
+(Fixing custom date answer and hints)

 # Links:

 - I have used Visual Studio Code to code the project.
 Download it here: